Comparison·Jun 15, 2026·12 min read

 Do I need to migrate off my loan management system to use Floowed?

 No. Floowed integrates with the LMS you already run.
-The Decisioning Canvas sits between the application intake and the LMS, returning a decision the LMS can act on.
+The Decisioning Engine sits between the application intake and the LMS, returning a decision the LMS can act on.
 40+ integrations with the major LMS, bureau, KYC, and banking platforms are pre-built.

 The bottom line